betaglot/plantabeta/docs/dev/DesignedForYou.md

 - 🔻<via>[ViaError](/encyclopedia/Via/)</via>: Don't walk up and down slope, only up and across slope, during BoustroCover and ZigzagCover.

-- 🔻<via>[Flag](/encyclopedia/Via/)</via>: Only flag the "zag" of ZigzagCover.
+- 🔻<via>[Marka](/encyclopedia/Via/)</via>: Only Marka the "zag" of ZigzagCover.

-- 🔻<via>[FlagError](/encyclopedia/Via/)</via>: Attempt to high flag in fill plants whenever possible.
-The flag may fall to the ground, but it's worth taking the chance since a high flag is more valuable than the time wasted from a HighFlag Fail.
+- 🔻<via>[MarkaError](/encyclopedia/Via/)</via>: Attempt to high Marka in fill plants whenever possible.
+The Marka may fall to the ground, but it's worth taking the chance since a high Marka is more valuable than the time wasted from a HighMarka Fail.

 - 🔷<beta>Lesson</beta>: Point out microsites so planter can work on walking speed while not thinking about SiteSelection
     - Isolate Elements, Isolate Skills.
 Decompose Elements into subelements then instruct them in isolation.